Schedule a Consultation

 Navigating Conflict: 5 Starting Points for Fighting Fair

 Verbal conflict is a given in any relationship, but how you handle it makes all the difference, as this video explains.
-It's not about avoiding disagreements; it's about making them useful and productive.
-If you're looking to argue more constructively and strengthen your bond, here are five essential starting points for fighting fair.
+It is not about avoiding disagreements; it is about making them useful and productive.
+If you are looking to argue more constructively and strengthen your bond, here are five essential starting points for fighting fair.

 1. Identify Your "Four Horsemen"

-Relationship expert Dr. John Gottman's research highlights four destructive communication patterns that can seriously harm a relationship: criticism (attacking your partner's character), contempt (treating them with disrespect), defensiveness (playing the victim or making excuses), and stonewalling (shutting down or withdrawing).
+Relationship expert Dr John Gottman’s research highlights four destructive communication patterns that can seriously harm a relationship: criticism (attacking character), contempt (disrespect), defensiveness (playing the victim), and stonewalling (withdrawing).

 Before you can change these patterns, you need to recognise them.
-Take a moment to think: do you or your partner tend to fall into any of these habits when conflict arises?
-Identifying them is the first step toward finding their "antidotes" – like complaining without blame instead of criticising, or taking responsibility instead of being defensive.
-This video explains the Horsemen more.
+Identifying them is the first step toward finding their "antidotes"—like complaining without blame instead of criticising, or taking responsibility instead of being defensive.
+This video explains the Horsemen in more detail.

 2. Use "I" Statements, Not "You Always..."